 This is incredibly true, content makes or breaks a display.
 It takes all the other factors into consideration and combines them.
 Boring content, no one will pay attention, to much content no one knows what to pay attention to, you must walk a fine line with your content.

 This is an HTML presentation.
-View it live here
+View it live here.

 This presentation has a lot of different pieces, and is showing lots of information but the content is well designed, and presented.
 Which helps it to easily convey it's message to the user.

-By following these tips and implementing them into your signage design, your communication with your customers should improve and your signage should attract more viewers.
+By following these tips and implementing them into your signage design, your communication with your customers should improve and your free signage should attract more viewers.